zaneali1/Trade-Booking-Platform/README.md

  Self-balancing trees were used to mitigate the performance overhead from this issue.

 ### Aggregation
-Two approaches to order aggregation were used by this trading platform.
-For aggregation by Strategy, Portfolio and User, a brute-force approach was taken where aggregation was applied to a *master* order book containing all orders.
-The rder were grouped by price and volume, and the resulting volume groups were summed.
+Two approaches to order aggregation were used by the trading platform.
+For aggregation by Strategy, Portfolio and User, a brute-force approach was taken where aggregation was applied to a 'master' order book containing all orders.
+The orders were grouped by price and property (Strategy, Portfolio or User), and the resulting volume groups were summed.

 For the Bloomberg Code, the aggregation was calculated iteratively.
-Each order book corresponds to a unique instrument or BBGCode; by using a HashMap<LimitPrice, Volume> structure, the volume for each limit price could be aggregated per order.
-Then, the data could simply be retrieved without any additional calculations upon request from a user.
+Each order book corresponds to a unique instrument or BBGCode; by using a HashMap<LimitPrice, Volume> structure for each order book, the volume for each limit price could be aggregated per order per BBGCode.
+Then, the aggregated data could simply be retrieved without any additional calculations upon request from a user.